 - Giving presentations

-- Participating in class discussions
+- Participating in class discussions on legal topics

 - Reading and analyzing court cases and other legal texts